instnt-inc/instnt-react-js/README.md

 ```
 * The customers are only expected to use the first two settings documentType and documentSide in general to setup this component.

 * Similar to InstntDocumentProcessor component, SDK provides InstntSelfieProcessor component which can be used to capture a selfie image.
 The setup and function of this component is very similar to InstntDocumentProcessor.
-Here is an example of optional selfieSettings parameter object that can be used to costomize its behavior.
+Here is an example of selfieSettings parameter object that can be used to costomize its behavior.

 ```javascript
 const selfieSettings = {